 Activities under this paragraph must be relevant to the PhD student, but cannot be directly included in the student's research project.

-- work duties imposed by the Head of Department which are performed for the Department
+- Work duties imposed by the Head of Department which are performed for the department or the faculty

 Time spent on teaching is calculated according to the principles for the calculation of working hours for PhD students.

 For PhD students on the Industrial PhD programme it may be agreed on between the PhD School, the Head of Department and the collaboration partner that the experience of teaching and knowledge dissemination is achieved through activities with the collaboration partner.
 The time assigned for the Industrial Report is set at 120 hours.

 Plans for carrying out the provision in the PhD Order regarding teaching experience or other forms of knowledge dissemination must be stated in the PhD plan and be approved by the Head of the PhD School.
 Often it is not possible to set out a detailed plan and it is then up to the principal supervisor and the PhD student to periodically fill out the schedule.